AgacheAndrei/Severin-Bumbaru-2nd-place-AI-mobile-app/README.md

 ## Section AI and mobile app
 ## Problem
 <pre>
-Mobile application for the visually impaired to facilitate orientation within a facility.
+Mobile application for the visually impaired to facilitate orientation within a facility 👀.
-Objects of interest: door label, stairs, elevator, door, table, person, wall, etc. Text-to-speech and speech-to-text components (in EN or RO).
+Objects of interest: door label🏷️, stairs, elevator🛗, door🚪, table, person🕴️, wall🧱, etc. Text-to-speech and speech-to-text components (in EN or RO) .
-Input: uploaded video, !not real time!.
+Input: uploaded video 🎥, !not real time!.
-Output: audio guidance (text-to-speech) with object detection and/or object recognition instructions.
+Output: audio guidance (text-to-speech) with object detection and/or object recognition instructions 👂.
 </pre>

 **!
 48 hours to resolve this problem !**